sanger-tol/ascc/paper/paper.md

 An overview of the components of the pipeline is shown in Figure 1.

 ## Inputs
-  The only essential input is an assembly FASTA file.
+The only essential input is an assembly FASTA file, multiple assemblies can be provided where there are primary, haplotype, mitochondrial and plastid assemblies (the requirement is that the assemblies belong to the same sample).
 The pipeline can take reads (both long and short reads) as an input and map them with minimap2 (Li 2018) to determine coverage, these reads are also used in the BlobToolKit pipeline, for more indepth analysis.
 ASCC also accepts organellar FASTA files as input to use in the detection of organellar contamination in a nuclear genome assembly (using BLAST) as well as some basic analysis to identify any contamination in the organellar genome.
-Version 1 of the ASCC pipeline will take a `params.yaml` detailing
+Version 1 of the ASCC pipeline will take a `params.yaml` detailing the assembly information, database locations and various software paramters.
-  The only essential input is an assembly FASTA file.
-The pipeline can take reads (both long and short reads) as an input and map them with minimap2 (Li 2018) to determine coverage, these reads are also used in the BlobToolKit pipeline, for more indepth analysis.
-ASCC also accepts organellar FASTA files as input to use in the detection of organellar contamination in a nuclear genome assembly (using BLAST) as well as some basic analysis to identify any contamination in the organellar genome.
-Version 1 of the ASCC pipeline will take a `params.yaml` detailing

 ## Data processing
 Below are brief descriptions of the components of ASCC, as shown in Figure 1.
 FCS-GX (Astashyn et al. 2024) is NCBI's software for detecting contaminant species in assemblies using a cross-species genome aligner.
 FCS-adaptor (Astashyn et al. 2023) and VecScreen (NCBI 2001) are tools from NCBI for detecting adapter contamination.
 VecScreen is older than FCS-adaptor but its advantage over FCS-adaptor is that it allows the user to specify a custom database of adapter sequences.
 ASCC can use BLAST to detect contamination of the assembly with user-provided barcode sequences (a collection of common PacBio barcode sequences are supplied with the pipeline).
 Tiara (Karlicki, Antonowicz, and Karnkowska 2022) uses a neural network for domain-level taxonomic classification of sequences and the detection of organellar sequences.
 ASCC can run the BlobToolKit pipeline.
 It can also run BLAST against the NCBI nt database and Diamond BLASTX against the NCBI nr and Uniprot (UniProt Consortium 2023) databases separately from the BlobToolKit Pipeline.
 With default settings, runs using ASCC's own BLAST and Diamond processes are faster and more lightweight compared to the BlobToolKit Pipeline.
 Besides BLAST against the NCBI nt database, ASCC can run Kraken (Wood, Lu, and Langmead 2019) with the nt database.
 Kraken uses kmer matches to identify sequences and is faster than BLAST.
 ASCC also has a component for kmer counting and dimensionality reduction of the kmer counts (using kcounter, Camargo.
-2020), scikit-learn (Pedregosa et al. 2011) and Tensorflow (Martín Abadi et al. 2015).
+2020), scikit-learn (Pedregosa et al. 2011) and Tensorflow (Abadi et al. 2015).

 ## Outputs
-The outputs depend on which of sub-workflows of the pipeline were run, by default this is set as ALL subworkflows.
+The outputs depend on which of sub-workflows of the pipeline were run, by default, this is set as ALL subworkflows.
 The key results from the pipeline are gathered as a CSV table and can be converted into a BlobToolKit dataset.
 BlobToolKit allows the user to incorporate custom variables into BlobToolKit datasets and then display them in BlobToolKit Viewer.
 ASCC makes use of this, creating BlobToolKit datasets that contain results from tools that are not a part of the BlobToolKit Pipeline.
 Running the BlobToolKit Pipeline is not required for making a BlobToolKit dataset with ASCC: it is possible to make a BlobToolKit dataset just using results from other components of ASCC.
 If the required inputs are present, the pipeline can try to derive a phylum-level consensus classification from the outputs of multiple tools and report the estimated coverage per phylum.
 The adapter and organellar contamination reports are collected as plain text files.

 # Availability and usage